 Here you’ll find a range of headliners, from the city’s eternal flame (in the Hollandsche Schouwburg) to the Protuguese Synagogue, constructed in the 17th century by the city’s Sephardic immigrants.

-But the two best museums here are the Jewish Historical Museum, a complex of four former synagogues tracking the history of Amsterdam’s Jewish population from the 17th century through WWII up to today, and the Verzetsmuseum (Resistance Museum), chronicalling the stories of the local people who undermined the activities of the Nazi occupiers.More Info (click to expand)
+But the two best museums here are the Jewish Historical Museum, a complex of four former synagogues tracking the history of Amsterdam’s Jewish population from the 17th century through WWII up to today, and the Verzetsmuseum (Resistance Museum), chronicalling the stories of the local people who undermined the activities of the Nazi occupiers.More Info (click to show all)

 12. Learn about what makes Gouda good